-Basic analysis course for mathematics M.S. students, Statistics Ph.D. students, Mathematics Ph.D. students with incomplete prerequisites, and a few others.
+Basic analysis course for mathematics M.S. students, Mathematics Ph.D. students with incomplete prerequisites, and a few others.
 General work on writing proofs, and on analytic intuition.
 These courses are the preparation for the Qualifying Exam in Analysis.

 Math 722: Theory of Probability I